 How to add an exception for the CodeTwo software in a transport rule

 You use an Exchange transport rule to block or filter messages that do not meet specific conditions.
 You want to exclude messages processed by CodeTwo Email Signatures for Office 365 from this rule to ensure that the mail flow through CodeTwo is not affected or blocked.

 When you define an exception for messages processed by CodeTwo Email Signatures for Office 365, we recommend using the name of the header (X-CodeTwoProcessed) that is added to each such message.
 Thanks to that, your exception will work with maximum reliability (when compared to using an IP address of the CodeTwo service which may change in the future).

 To add the exception for the CodeTwo service correctly, you need to:

-- Edit your rule in the Exchange Online admin center.
+- Select your rule in the Exchange Online admin center.

 - Click Enter text and type X-CodeTwoProcessed as the header name.

-- Next, click Enter text patterns, type true in the text field, and click the plus sign.
+- Next, click Enter words, type true in the text field, and click the Add button.